Choosing A Hospital

 Choosing a Hospital

-Once you have decided on your priorities you can start to look at the options - they are: -
+So now you've decided on your priorities you can start to look at the options - they are: -

 - NHS Treatment: - Since April 2009 all NHS patients have been able to chose the hospital in which they will receive treatment.
 It could be anywhere in the country and the choice may include some independent hospitals.